 As disciples of Christ, JUMC recognizes there are many unmet human needs in the world and see it as our charge to help alleviate these needs.
 The Missions Committee seeks to identify those needs and communicate them to the congregation.
 The wide variety of talents, resources, gifts, interests and skills in our congregation provides for a wide variety of outreach opportunities.

 The variety of mission activities is demonstrative of the church’s commitment to serve in many different arenas.

-Remember those M&M tubes that you filled with quarters (or more) last fall?
-The mission has been such a success that the student body has increased by about 1/3 just to get a meal!!
-The amount of food that was estimated to be needed has quadrupled!
-Yes, quadrupled!!
+JUMC is blessed to continue the Obaga Primary School lunch program.
+With funds in the operating budget directed toward the lunches and matching funds from Serv Ministries International the Jewel’s can cook for the 450 students again this year.
 With the drought and famine in East Africa, our village of Obaga, along with many others has been severely affected.
 It is likely that the food that the students are getting on Monday, Wednesday and Friday at school may be all that they have had to eat many times.
 The Jewels have been in charge of this food project.
 Therefore the community is looking to a group of widows to feed their children!
 These ladies that are generally treated with such disrespect have been a source of hope for an entire village thanks in great part to Jasper UMC!
 Now the Jewels are reaching out to their neighbors!
-With recent rains the gardens are growing but that takes time.
-The production of the SERV Ministries food depends on donations like the one we made to them in January.
-If this project is close to your heart, please consider a donation to SERV Ministries Int’l, either directly or through JUMC marked SERV food.
-To learn more see their website at www.servone.org
+There has not been enough rain for a growing season in over two years.
+The production of the SERV Ministries food depends on donations If this project is close to your heart, please consider a donation to SERV Ministries Int’l, either directly or through JUMC marked SERV food.
+To learn more visit their website at www.servone.org